GabrielSlima/blog/articles/software-development-life-cycle-design.md

     <h3>The System Specification</h3>
     <p>
-        The <i>system/software specification</i> is composed by some types of documents that are actually some type of desing: interface design, basic architecture design, database design and programs design.
+        The <i>system/software specification</i> is composed by some types of documents that are actually some type of design: interface design, basic architecture design, database design and programs design.
 The system specification will be used at the implmentation phase by the developers, it's a plan of what needs to be done.